sigma144/witness-randomizer/README.md

 Hovering over the symbol of an EP on an Obelisk will display its location name.

+In Sigma Rando, some EPs are impossible to solve because of the random puzzle generation.
+This includes the Keep Pressure Plates puzzles, the Mountain Light Bridge puzzles, and some others.
+These puzzles will automatically have their puzzle symbols removed upon solving them for the first time (have a free "Puzzle Skip" applied to them, essentially) , giving you full control over the solution path and allowing you to solve their associated EPs.

 ### Goal support

 There are four possible goal settings for you to choose, completion of which will send the Victory flag to the Archipelago server.